-A proper HIFU not only stimulates collagen and lifts sagging skin, it can also be used to reduce unwanted facial fat, especially around the lower face area including the double chin removal.
+A proper HIFU not only stimulates collagen and lifts sagging skin.
+It also reduces unwanted facial fat, especially around the lower face area, including double chin removal.

-There is also the Fractionated Ultrasound (also named HIFU), which are commonly offered by medispas and facial spas i.e. you don’t need a medical license to operate these machines.
-They can also be the choice of HIFU for certain clinics.
+There is also the Fractionated Ultrasound (also named HIFU), commonly offered by medi-spas and facial spas. i.e. you don’t need a medical license to operate these machines.
+They are also the choice of ultrasound anti-aging device for certain clinics.

-In Singapore, only medical clinics offer HSA-approved HIFU procedures, which are to be done by a doctor.
+In Singapore, only medical clinics offer HSA-approved medical-grade ultrasound procedures performed by a doctor.

-There are multiple medi-spas and facial spas that offers “HIFU” treatments, often at a fraction of the price a proper HIFU costs.
-This is the Fractionated Ultrasound treatment and is often done by therapists.
+There are multiple medi-spas and facial spas that offers “HIFU” (Fractionated Ultrasound) treatments, often at a fraction of the price a proper HIFU costs.
+This is often done by therapists.

 Every face is different and requires a different number of shots at different areas of the face for the best results.
 An assessment of the face before starting the procedure is very important.
-Not all faces are made the same and a HIFU procedure should not be a fixed protocol for everyone.
+Not all faces are made the same, and HIFU should not be a fixed protocol for everyone.

 No pain, no gain.

-A HIFU procedure that delivers good results will inevitably be uncomfortable.
-A proper HIFU can be painful at higher energy levels – even with numbing cream, some patients still feel the discomfort.
-At Mizu, we add on local numbing injections before performing the HIFU for more comfort – and this can only be done by a doctor.
+An ultrasround anti-aging procedure that delivers good results is inevitably uncomfortable.
+A proper HIFU is painful at higher energy levels – even with numbing cream, some patients still feel the discomfort.
+At Mizu, local numbing injections are provided for more comfort, and this can only be done by a doctor.

-A HIFU that claims to be painless does not generate enough energy to deliver efficient results.
-This in turn means that there will not be sufficient collagen stimulation or fat reduction for results.
+A painless HIFU does not generate enough energy to deliver efficient results.
+This in turn means insufficient collagen stimulation or fat reduction for results.
 Sometimes, no pain really means no gain.

-A HIFU that requires more than 1 session is NOT a proper HIFU.
+If it requires more than 1 session, it is NOT a proper HIFU.

-Due to its high energy, a proper HIFU requires only 1 treatment, once every 1 – 1.5 years.
+Due to its high energy, the HIFU is done once every 1 – 1.5 years.

-Spa-grade ultrasound treatments will usually require 3 or more sessions, and even with more sessions, results are not as significant as a proper HIFU due to its lower energy output.
+Spa-grade treatments usually require 3 or more sessions.
+Even with more sessions, results are not as significant as a proper HIFU due to its lower energy output.

-The cost of the HIFU tells you most about the efficacy – a proper HIFU requires a doctor’s careful planning and execution, and prices are often twice or thrice more expensive than a single session of the spa-grade HIFU machines.
+The cost of the treatment(s) tells you most about the efficacy.
+A proper HIFU takes careful planning and execution, and prices are 2 – 3 times the cost of a single session of the spa-grade machines.

-However – spa-grade HIFU machines usually require 3-4 sessions for best results plus regular maintenance sessions after, which works out to be the same amount or more sometimes!
+However – spa-grade machines usually require 3-4 sessions for best results plus regular maintenance sessions after.
+The total works out to be the same amount or more!

 At high energy levels, a properly done HIFU may cause some puffiness along the jawline/lower face.
-There should be little to no redness as the HIFU targets deep within the skin and not on the surface.
-Puffiness usually lasts 3 days on average – you may also feel soreness along the jawline after HIFU.
+There is little to no redness as it targets deep within the skin.
+Puffiness usually lasts 3 days on average – soreness along the jawline can occur too.

-The higher the energy setting from a proper HIFU, the longer the puffiness lasts.
-HIFU treatments which claim to have no downtime at all are essentially not performed at the right energy settings, which ends with unsatisfactory results.
+The higher the energy setting, the longer the puffiness lasts.
+Treatments that claim zero downtime = not performed at the optimal energy settings, which gives unsatisfactory results.

 They’re essentially the same!

 The Ulthera is a brand of HIFU that originates from America.
-Ulthera, or Ultherapy, is the first ever HIFU to be introduced to the market and has a very big following around the world.
-It is also the first HIFU machine to introduce skin-imaging via Ultrasound so that doctors can see the depth of where the thermal ultrasound energy is being focused at.
+Ulthera, or Ultherapy is the first ultrasound anti-aging device in the market, and has a bit global following.
+It is also the first HIFU machine to introduce skin-imaging via Ultrasound.
+This allows practitioners to assess the depth where thermal ultrasound energy focuses on.

-The Ultraformer HIFU, or “Shurink” as it is known in Korea, is the most popular HIFU procedure in Korea.
-The Ultraformer III comes with more than just the traditional 1.5mm, 3mm, and 4.5mm handpieces.
-It comes with an additional 2mm handpiece, specifically designed to tighten under eye fine lines and eye bags, while the 6mm handpiece targets double chin fat effectively!
-It is also possible to get the HIFU done on the body with the 13mm or 9mm handpieces.
+The Ultraformer, or “Shurink” is the most popular HIFU procedure in Korea.
+Other than the usual 1.5mm, 3mm, and 4.5mm handpieces, the Ultraformer III comes with an additional 2mm and 6mm handpieces.
+The 2mm handpiece is designed to tighten under eye fine lines, while the 6mm handpiece targets double chin fat effectively.
+Mizu uses the 9mm and 13mm handpieces for body treatments.

 Also, Did you know:

-Dr Tan was the first doctor in Singapore to be sent to Classys (manufacturer of the Ultraformer) for training, and has since developed his own unique way of performing the HIFU after years of using it.
+The first doctor in Singapore sent to Korea by Classys (manufacturer of the Ultraformer) for training, Dr Tan has since developed his own unique way of performing the HIFU after years of using it.

-Mizu was also awarded the TOP ULTRAFORMER USER SINGAPORE in 2019.
+Mizu received an award as the TOP ULTRAFORMER USER SINGAPORE in 2019.
 Speak to us today to understand your suitability for the HIFU or Ultherapy!